Awardxz/discord-auto-gen-cmd/README.md

 # discord-auto-gen-cmd
-This Discord bot automates command generation and streamlines server management.
-It helps keep commands organized and reduces manual effort.
+This Discord bot automates command generation using LLM API.
+It helps to create commands faster, can be expanded even further.

 ## Requirements
 - Node.js